 Other spellings/names for Uhlya are Uhlia and Uhla.

-Uhlya is located about 25 Miles E of Khust (Huszt).
+Uhlya is located about twenty-five miles east of Khust (Huszt).

 Jews probably settled in Uhlya in the early in the 19th century.